unjs/h3/README.md

 - If middleware returns a promise, it will be **chained** to main promise
 - If calling middleware throws an immediate error, promise will be rejected
 - On `close` and `close` events of res, promise will `resolve/reject` (to ensure if middleware simply calls `res.end`)

+When calling `app.use`, middleware will be automatically promisified.
+If you are already making an async aware middleware, can use `app.useAsync`

 ## License